 Rapid sampling of and/or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project, because temperature and heat flow measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
-The IPICS group have discussed the possibility of a "hole maker," an access tool that would allow temperature and heat flow measurements and would also be useful for other measurements: such a drill is now under development in the U.S. -- the Rapid Access Ice Drill (RAID) project.
+The IPICS group have discussed the possibility of a "hole maker," an access tool that would allow temperature and heat flow measurements and would also be useful for other measurements; such a drill is now under development in the U.S. -- the Rapid Access Ice Drill (RAID) project.
 In addition, a more agile drill that could create holes as deep as 1,000 m would accelerate discovery.

 6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5M years) is preserved in special environments (for example, in debrisladen glaciers) in Antarctica is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
 Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debris-laden glaciers or similar environments, which will require specialized drilling equipment.
-A drill for dirty ice (Koci drill) exists but its depth range is limited and it should be expanded.
-A drill for wide-diameter samples from clean blue ice ("blue ice" drill) was used successfully on Taylor Glacier over two field seasons, and will be deployed there in the near future, as well as in Greenland.
+A drill for dirty ice (Koci drill) exists but its suitability is limited; the Agile Sub-Ice Geologic drill should be considered for use in areas like Mullins Valley for example.